imohitmayank/a_lazy_data_science_guide/docs/natural_language_processing/named_entity_recognition.md

 ```

-- Based on the quality of annotations or the tool used, you may get error like `Whitespaces present` in the data validation step.
+- Based on the quality of annotations or the tool used, you may encounter error like `Whitespaces present` in the data validation step.
 This is because the annotations has whitespaces and it becomes difficult to train the model with such examples.
 In such case, we can fix the data by removing the whitespaces as shown below,

 ``` python linenums="1"
 # var to hold the count of faulty annotations